 Early Admission to MSN or DNP

-The University of Pittsburgh School of Nursing RN Options (Early Admission to MSN or DNP) curriculum is designed for registered nurses, who obtained their nursing education through either an CCNE or NLN accredited diploma or associate degree program to pursue undergraduate education with early admission to a graduate nursing program.
+The University of Pittsburgh School of Nursing RN Options (Early Admission to MSN or DNP) curriculum is designed for registered nurses, who obtained their nursing education through either an CCNE, NLN or ACEN accredited diploma or associate degree program to pursue undergraduate education with early admission to a graduate nursing program.
 Courses are taught by nursing leaders who are experts in their field.
 Faculty serves as educators, role models and mentors for their students.